bahrus/xtal-state/README.md

 For an application of any complexity, then, sharing the URL to a particular state would need to be accompanied by some sort of storage.

 xtal-state-transcribe helps with this.  xtal-state-transcribe recognizes that most modern client-centric web applications have abandoned the location.hash portion of the URL, in favor of location.href.
-This opens up the location.hash as an area we use to indicate location where the storage of the full (or subset of) the current history is deposited.
+This opens up the location.hash as an area we can use to indicate location where the storage of the full (or subset of) the current history is deposited.

 But where to deposit it?
 There are lots of options, of course.
 One option that requires no token or account is [myjson.com](http://myjson.com/) (maximum size unknown.)

+One could also imagine scenarios where application developers want to

 ```html
 <xtal-state-transcribe deposit-when-fn transcribe-fn ></xtal-state-transcripe>